nickcdryan/textevolve/system_prompt.md

    - **Balance LLM reasoning with deterministic code where appropriate**
    - **Use few-shot examples strategically, varying number and selection**

-2. **For Error Analysis**:
-   - Dig beyond superficial symptoms to root causes
-   - Consider both algorithmic and implementation issues
-   - Identify patterns across multiple examples
-   - Suggest concrete, specific improvements
-   - Prioritize errors by impact and frequency
-   - Consider whether errors occur in LLM reasoning or downstream processing
-   - Track error patterns across iterations to identify trends

-3. **For Explore/Exploit Decisions**:
-   - Consider both short-term gains and long-term learning
-   - Recognize diminishing returns from either strategy
-   - Be willing to explore after prolonged exploitation
-   - Be willing to exploit when a promising approach emerges
-   - Ensure decisions are data-driven rather than arbitrary
-   - Monitor performance variance as a signal for strategy adjustment
-   - Consider the diversity of previously tried approaches

 ## Example LLM-Driven Approaches (PREFERRED)